 Willow Street real estate is some of the most expensive in Pennsylvania, although Willow Street house values don't compare to the most expensive real estate in the U.S.

-Willow Street is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Willow Street is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Willow Street is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Willow Street who work in office and administrative support (17.55%), sales jobs (9.19%), and management occupations (8.40%).
+There are especially a lot of people living in Willow Street who work in office and administrative support (18.41%), sales jobs (13.00%), and healthcare (7.55%).

 Also of interest is that Willow Street has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small town, Willow Street doesn't have a public transportation system that people use for their commute.
+Willow Street is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Willow Street is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and West Germanic languages.